Kea Performance Optimization

 6. Remember that hooks add latency

-Dynamically-linked Kea hooks are a powerful way to add functionality, but they can limit performance.
-In particular, a hook that queries an external system, such as an external database, will add latency.
-Depending on what the external system is, it may be a significant bottleneck.
-The ISC subscriber-only hook that integrates a look-up to a RADIUS database, for example, can be a significant performance drag, because RADIUS was designed for lower throughput than many administrators expect from their DHCP systems.
+Dynamically linked Kea hooks are a powerful way to add functionality but can limit performance.
+In particular, a hook that queries an external system, such as an external database, adds latency.
+Depending on the external system, it may be a significant bottleneck.
+For example, the ISC subscriber-only hook that integrates a look-up to a RADIUS database can give a significant performance hit.
+RADIUS was designed for lower throughput than many administrators expect from their DHCP systems.

 8. Don't log at debug level in production